-Choose ONLY 5 weeks for which readings/movies are assigned (see our course schedule/calendar below) and submit a written reflection on one or two readings of your choice and/or the movie (if one is assigned for a week you choose).
+Choose ONLY 5 weeks for which readings/movies are assigned (see our course schedule below) and for each week that you choose, submit a written reflection on one or two readings of your choice and/or the movie.
 Each Written Reflection (a TOTAL of 5 for the entire term) is to be 2-3 typed double-spaced pages in length.
-Leave the weeks that you choose NOT to submit a Written Reflection for blank.
+Leave the weeks that you choose NOT to submit a Written Reflection for blank (in other words, DO NOT SUBMIT ANYTHING IN if you are not doing a Written Reflection for a particular week).